 When you go to different countries you often find your money goes either further or quicker depending on where you are.
 So, the chance to make money whilst being abroad is a perfect idea.
 In Australia the average wage you will make in an office job or retail or restaurant job is around $18 per/hour.
 This will vary according to the job you find on our Oyster working in Sydney programme.
 Australia is well known for having higher wages compared to the rest of the world.

 In Canada there are competitive wages depending the type of job you’re in and where you are located.
-Working as a ski instructor in Whistler, British Colombia, you can earn a wage of $12 per/hour.
+Working as a ski instructor in Whistler, British Colombia, you can earn a wage in excess of $13 per/hour.
 You may get tips on top of this depending on who you are instructing too.
 Moreover, when you work in ski resorts you can save money by having discounts in the stores and getting around.
 You can even get cheaper meals on the mountain.

 Our TEFL teaching job in China can set you up with a wage of 6500 RMB per month after tax (approx USD 1000 or GBP 800, which is worth a lot more in China).
 On successful completion of your contract, you will receive a bonus of 6500 RMB.
 The extra bonus aids towards travelling around China after your contract with the teaching job ends.
 China is such a big country there are naturally many things to see.
 The Great Wall and the Terracotta Army to the Forbidden City and the skyscrapers of Shanghai.
 Many choose to negotiate and extend their contract with their school afterwards too.